 Google does not penalize content solely for being AI-generated.

-Instead, Google focuses on the quality and usefulness of the content.
+Instead, Google focusses on the quality and usefulness of the content.

 If AI-generated content is helpful, original, and provides value to users, it is treated similarly to human-written content.